bagasirwansyah/lambda-calculus-interpreter/README.md

     | otherwise = "/" ++ (0 !> str <! (y-1)) ++ "(" ++ (rewriteBool (map (\a -> a - y) (x:xs)) (map (\a -> a - y) ys) (y !> str <! length str)) ++ ")"
 ```

-These are the code I used to decode the infix operator as I said above.
+These are the code I used to decode the infix operator as I said above.<br/>
 example "1\*2\*3\*4\*5"<br/>
 will be "*1(2\*3\*4\*5)"<br/>
 will be "*1(*2(3\*4\*5))"<br/>